 Impact

-The ViaBill for WooCommerce plugin up to version 1.1.53 contains a missing authorization vulnerability that allows an attacker to modify the plugin’s configuration settings without proper authentication.
-Classified as CWE‑862, the flaw can alter payment processing parameters and the way the plugin interacts with WordPress, potentially compromising transaction integrity and exposing sensitive financial data.
+The ViaBill – WooCommerce plugin up to version 1.1.53 suffers from a missing authorization flaw that permits exploitation of incorrectly configured access control levels.
+As a result, an attacker can change the plugin’s configuration settings without proper authentication.
+This CWE‑862 vulnerability can alter payment processing parameters and affect how the plugin operates within WordPress, potentially compromising transaction integrity and exposing sensitive financial data.

 Affected Systems